Daniel-Nikpayuk/nik/README.md

 With a technology space, no one expects you to take infinitely many refinements of a given space; take only as many refinements as you need for your design.

-This angle is also embedded in the organization of code of the nik library.

 ### Angle: Object Disorientation

 C++ privileges the Object Oriented Paradigm (OOP).
 As the grammar is sufficiently (and problematically) expressive, you can as it turns out avoid the OOP altogether if you'd like.

-The OOP has its strengths and pitfalls.
+In anycase, the OOP has its strengths and pitfalls.
 A quote from the *Structure and Interpretation of Computer Programs* explains brilliantly in fact:

 > The object model approximates the world by dividing it into separate pieces.
 The functional model does not modularize along
 > object boundaries.
 The object model is useful when the unshared state of the ``objects'' is much larger than the state that